myAmericaDevSummit2015/WanderList/README.md

 bower install
 ```

 7.)
-Edit the /app/app.js file to include your RIDB Api Key
+Edit the /app/app.js file to include your RIDB Api Key and WanderListApi url + port

 8.)
 Start the grunt server.
 By default, the site will be hosted on http://0.0.0.0:9000/
 ``` bash